STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Related Work

 \subsection{Navigation Planning with Traversability Estimation}

-Autonomous navigation systems have leveraged traversability estimation at multiple levels of the planning stack to generate safe and efficient paths.
-A common approach at the global planning level is to define traversability as a \textit{score} or \textit{cost} and combine it with other costs such as path length, enabling a trade-off between locomotion stability and navigation time~\cite{fan2021step, frey2023fast, mccrory2023bipedal, yang2021real, castro2023does, wermelinger2016navigation}.
-While incorporating traversability, the works in~\cite{fan2021step, cai2022risk, cai2023probabilistic, cai2024evora} use Conditional Value at Risk (CVaR) to incorporate environmental uncertainty into the planning for risk-sensitive navigation.
+Autonomous navigation systems use traversability at multiple levels of the planning stack to navigate safely.
+A common approach at the global planning level is to define traversability as a \textit{score} or \textit{cost} and combine it with other costs such as path length, trading off between locomotion stability and navigation time~\cite{fan2021step, frey2023fast, mccrory2023bipedal, yang2021real, castro2023does, wermelinger2016navigation}.
+While incorporating traversability, the works in~\cite{fan2021step, cai2023probabilistic, cai2024evora} use Conditional Value at Risk (CVaR) to incorporate environmental uncertainty into the planning for risk-sensitive navigation.

 At the local planning level, legged robots have extensively employed MPC to handle complex kinodynamic constraints and generate dynamically feasible motion plans.
-Some works integrate depth-based perception into the MPC framework to navigate irregular terrain~\cite{grandia2023perceptive, acosta2023bipedal}, leveraging terrain geometry during planning to guide footstep selection.
+Depth-integrated MPC incorporates terrain geometry to guide footstep placement on uneven ground~\cite{grandia2023perceptive, acosta2023bipedal}.
 Other works~\cite{fan2021step, shamsah2024terrain} incorporate traversability costs into MPC for further refining the path plan from a global planner.
-While terrain information aids motion planning under fixed command velocities, these approaches often overlook the higher-level decision of selecting an appropriate velocity command for safety, risking failure in bipedal locomotion on terrain that requires cautious, moderated movement.
+However, these approaches typically fix command velocities and overlook high-level selection of velocity commands.